solitics/solitics-mobile-sdks/solitics-mobile-sdk-react-native-integration-sample/Getting_started-ReactNative.md

 To properly install this package there are several steps that are needed:
 1. General - install the package via NPM

+    **The credential related part is no longer needed as the security policy has changed.**

     * Go to the .npmrc file and paste in the next snippet at the end of the file.
 Please note that this file is hidden by default.
     ```sh
     @solitics:registry=https://soliticsmobilesdk.jfrog.io/artifactory/api/npm/react.native.solitics.mobile.releases/